Brand Names: Dyrenium

 What are the possible side effects of triamterene (Dyrenium)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have any of these serious side effects:
+Stop using triamterene and call your doctor at once if you have:

 What is the most important information I should know about triamterene (Dyrenium)?